staD020/png2prg/readme.md

 ## Examples

 This release contains examples with all assets included for you to test with.
-Also included is [Évoluer](https://csdb.dk/release/?id=220170) from The Sarge and Flotsam.
+Also included is [Évoluer](https://csdb.dk/release/?id=220170) by The Sarge and Flotsam.

 ## Changes for version 1.2